DETAILED ACTION

 Applicant is reminded that it has been held that where the general conditions of a claim are disclosed the prior art, changing the shape of a prior art device involves only routine skill in the art.
 In re Dailey, 357 F.2d 669, 149 USPQ 47 (CCPA 1966).

-Accordingly, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the combination of Beach and Hanley, with Didehvar, such that it comprises the maximum diameter of the non-threaded insertion portion being greater than that of the maximum diameter of the shaft portion, in order to provide a connector for telescoping rods that allows for the telescopic connection of two rods similar in diameter, therefore providing an esthetically pleasing and discrete rod connection.
+Accordingly, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the combination of Beach, Hanley, and Chelchowski, with Didehvar, such that it comprises the maximum diameter of the non-threaded insertion portion being greater than that of the maximum diameter of the shaft portion, in order to provide a connector for telescoping rods that allows for the telescopic connection of two rods similar in diameter, therefore providing an esthetically pleasing and discrete rod connection.

 PNG